matthazinski/snapfeed/README.md

 Snapfeed
 ========

-A utility to generate dynamic RSS feeds from Snapchat stories.
+A utility to generate static RSS feeds from Snapchat stories.
 Also creates HTML pages containing all content from a story in a given day.

 Installation